Trump deposed for second time in New York attorney general's fraud lawsuit

 Former President Donald Trump appeared Thursday for his second deposition at the Manhattan offices of New York Attorney General Letitia James.

-A source familiar with his legal team's planning had told CBS News that Trump was expected to answer questions in this deposition, unlike the previous deposition in August 2022 in which he invoked the Fifth Amendment more than 400 times, about a month before James' office sued Trump, three of his children, and their company, alleging years of fraud.
+A source familiar with his legal team's planning told CBS News early Thursday that Trump was expected to answer questions in this deposition, unlike a previous deposition in August 2022 in which he invoked the Fifth Amendment more than 400 times.
+James' office sued Trump, three of his children, and their company in September 2022, alleging years of fraud.

 This deposition is part of the civil pretrial discovery process.